Skip to main content

 Order Item Request Priorities

-Due to rate limits, requests for Order Items are prioritized by Order Status.
-This is done to avoid getting throttled by the API.
+Due to rate limits, requests for Order Items are prioritized by Order Status to avoid being throttled by the API.

 Using our example of 100 orders, those with an order status Shipped are prioritized.
 This means API calls for Order items are priorities where status = Shipped.
 For other order statuses, they are requested as capacity allows.